Feature #4979

 Add support for OUT parameters so that the user can skip specifying a return type explicitely.

-Updated by anonymous - almost 19 years ago
+Updated by anonymous - about 19 years ago

 I think this can push to 1.3 or even 1.4 as long as we get solid SRF.